 Armadillos can be a nuisance for those that love gardening.
 These nocturnal creatures can dig up a backyard whilst looking for insects and worms to feed on.
 In addition, they are even able to dig their burrows under a house and end up ruining the foundation of a home.
 While it’s possible to use a deterrent or build a fence to stop armadillos from entering your house, the best method to get rid of them is via trapping and then relocating them into the wild.

 To successfully trap an armadillo, you would have to discover the animal’s behavior.
 Get to know what time it comes to your backyard or comes from its burrow and what route it takes everyday.
 This will allow you to formulate your strategy accordingly.
-Many people use a Pest Experts company to help them with armadillo removal.
+Many people use a Skunk Poop company to help them with armadillo removal.

 Generally, armadillos are most active late in the evening and early hours of the morning.
 Thus, it will ask that you remain up and forget about getting a restful night’s sleep.
 Additionally, check the regional laws.
 In some jurisdictions, it’s illegal to trap armadillos.

 The trap that you get ought to be strong and sturdy as armadillos are known to bend metal sticks of cubes.
 It is advisable to erect barriers on both sides of the trap and also across the road leading to it.
 Barriers can be made from wooden planks or concrete blocks.
 Ensure that they’re a minimum of 12 inches apart and should be parallel to each other like the walls of a corridor.
 The ends of the barrier needs to be joined to the entry of the snare.
 This will avoid the armadillos from taking a detour.